AgoraIO/agora_doc_source/en-US/markdown/Server-Gateway/server_gateway_overview.md

 - arm64
 - x86-64

-If you need to support other archietctures, contact sales@agora.io.
+If you need to use the SDK on other architectures, contact sales@agora.io.

 ## Application scenarios